Skip to main content

 Redirection and custom message

-By default, the page will get reload after the bulk action is completed.
-You can set the redirect URL by passing an array with redirect key in the wp_send_json_success() function in your callback function.
-For example:
+By default, the page will get reloaded after the bulk action is completed.
+You can set the redirect URL by passing an array with the redirect key in the wp_send_json_success() function in your callback function.

 // in your callback function